top of page

 If we can determine WHY your child has difficulties with bedtime, then we have the key!
 With that information, we can use the right approach to address and adequately manage the bedtime issues you’re having, without the use of melatonin supplements.

 Melatonin supplements are not an overall good substitute for healthy sleep hygiene.
-I have worked with many families where I have identified the cause of difficult sleep and we have been able to move away from supplements easily.
+I have worked with many families where I have identified the cause of difficult sleep and we have been able to move away from supplements easily, or avoid using them altogether.

 If you’d like to know more, please book in for a 15 minute free chat: